rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 * **gather/credentials** - Modules that steal credentials.
 * **gather/forensics** - Modules that involve forensics data gathering.
 * **manage** - Modules that modifies/operates/manipulates something on the system.
 Session management related tasks such as migration, injection also go here.
+* **recon** - Modules that will help you learn more about the system in terms of reconnaissance, but not about data stealing.